 And even though the dream of travelling the country (a little bit at a time) seems like a lot of fun, our ultimate desire and main purpose for doing all of this is to pursue ministry and mission work, wherever that may be and however that may look like, whether it’s here in our own community, travelling in our RV across the country, or serving on mission trips.

 Tomorrow isn’t promised to us.
 We want to live in the moment, be present, and enjoy every opportunity God gives us.
 Loving each other and being there for each other.
 Soaking in nature.
 Helping others in their time of need.
 Making every moment count.

 Can you live simply, love fully, and enjoy life while living in a regular (non-tiny) house?
 YES.
 Absolutely.

 You are where you are for a purpose and a season.
 Our family’s season right now involves living in a fifth-wheel.
 We don’t know for how long that will be.
 But in the meantime, we are going to try and cherish every minute of it, growing closer together as a family, and trying to follow God’s purpose for our lives.

 Tiny living and RV living isn’t for everyone.
 It certainly was a BIG leap of faith for us.
 For a while we kept asking ourselves “WHY are we doing this?!”
 And then we started asking, “Why not?”
 We had nothing to lose, but everything to gain.

 “‘Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move.
 Nothing will be impossible for you.’”
 (Mathew 17:20)

-LIFE IS A JOURNEY… will you join us on our journey?
+LIFE IS A JOURNEY… thank you for journeying with us as you follow our blog.

 — Danny, Amy, Caleb, & Aden